reubn/enjoyable/README.md

 2. Go to System Preferences -> Security & Privacy -> Accessibility, then click the (+) button, select the app (Enjoyable), and specifically allow permissions under "allow this app to control your computer".
 3. press buttons on your controller and see them light up the app.
 Set up your key mapping.
 4. press the little arrow in the top right corner and now, when you press buttons on your controller, it should act like you pressed those buttons on the computer!

+### New in 1.4

+- Support for Apple Silicon and Big Sur.
+- Enjoyable stays in light mode even if the system is in dark mode.
+- Unfortunately some older versions of macOS needed to be dropped. (is 10.13+ now)

 ### New in 1.3.1alpha
 Add functionality for any other random buttons/doohickeys on your controller.
 (Treats them as buttons)